Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Introduction

-\G{A quantitative explanation of phase retardation in a Hele-Shaw cell is} an important step toward our understanding of three-dimensional stress fields.
-Hele-Shaw cells are often used to study the Saffman--Taylor instability (viscous fingering) \citep{saffman1958penetration,homsy1987viscous}.
-Flow birefringence has been used to study other instabilities, such as the elastic instability \citep{robert2003flow} and the stick-slip instability \citep{zhao2016flow}.
-Previous theoretical, experimental, and numerical approaches have found that the three-dimensional structure inside the gap plays an important role in the onset and suppression of viscous fingering \citep{lajeunesse19973d, yang1997asymptotic, lajeunesse1999miscible,bischofberger2014fingering,oliveira2011miscible,videbaek2019diffusion,nand2022effect}.
-Hele-Shaw cells are not only used to observe the Saffmann--Taylor instability, but are also important in studies on multiphase flows \citep{marin2015three, zhang2023three}.
-These studies illustrate the importance of the three-dimensional flow field in Hele-Shaw flow.
-In this context, the results presented in this paper contribute to advances in the study of fluid mechanics.

 The remainder of this paper is organized as follows.
-In \S 2, the principle of the photoelastic technique and the theoretical solution of phase retardation in radial Hele-Shaw flow are introduced.
-In \S 3, the experimental setup and preliminary experiments are presented.
-In \S 4, the results of phase retardation in Hele-Shaw flow are presented and the applicability of the SOL considering three-dimensional stress fields with non-Newtonian fluid flow is discussed.
+In \S 2, the principle of the photoelastic technique and the theoretical solution of phase retardation, which is obtained by integrating the birefringence along the optical path, in radial Hele-Shaw flow are introduced.
+In \S 3, the experimental methods are presented.
+In \S 4, the results of phase retardation in Hele-Shaw flow are presented and the applicability of the SOL considering three-dimensional stress fields is discussed.
 Finally, the conclusions from this study are summarized in \S 5.